-There are few dietary supplements that offer the variety of benefits compared to fish oil.
+Written by Healthoria.com – There are few dietary supplements that offer the vast benefits of fish oil supplements.
 While most vitamins and nutrients can benefit one specific aspect of health, fish oil has benefits ranging from heart health, to vision, to helping mental disorders.

 Here’s the benefits of taking fish oil, how much you need, and how often to take it.